Stuka Jr.

-Omar Alvarado García (born July 17, 1974) better known by his ring name Stuka Jr. is a Mexican second-generation luchador enmascarado, or masked professional wrestler, who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-Stuka Jr. is not, despite what the name indicates, the son of luchador Stuka but is Stuka's younger brother.
-On September 16, 2022, Stuka Jr. lost a Lucha de Apuestas match to Atlantis Jr., after which he was forced to unmask and reveal his birth name.
+Omar Alvarado García (born July 17, 1979), better known by his ring name Stuka Jr., is a Mexican luchador (or professional wrestler), who works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where he is a member of the Los Guerreros Laguneros stable.
+Stuka Jr. is not, despite what the name indicates, the son of luchador Stuka, but is actually Stuka's younger brother.

+For years, Stuka Jr. formed a team with Fuego, known as Los Bombadieros ("The Bombardiers"), who collectively held the CMLL Arena Coliseo Tag Team Championship for a record four and a half years.
+He is a one-time NWA World Historic Light Heavyweight Champion, a one-time Occidente Light Heavyweight Champion and a one-time Mexican National Trios Champion (with Metro and Máscara Dorada).
+He is also the winner of the 2014 and 2022 Reyes del Aire ("King of the air") tournaments.
+He has spent the majority of his career as a luchador enmascarado, and lost a Lucha de Apuestas match to Atlantis Jr., after which he was forced to unmask and reveal his birth name.
 His mask was styled to look like aviator goggles and an early 20th-century pilot helmet and his tights include designs representing the Luftwaffe's Balkenkreuz insignia, reflecting the Stuka dive bomber from which his name is taken.

-For years Stuka Jr. formed a team with Fuego, known as Los Bombadieros ("The Bombardiers"), who collectively he held the CMLL Arena Coliseo Tag Team Championship for a record four and a half years.
-He is the reigning NWA World Historic Light Heavyweight Champion, having won it on August 12, 2018.
-He is also a former holder of the Mexican National Trios Championship, with Metro and Máscara Dorada, a former Occidente Light Heavyweight Champion and the winner of the 2014 Reyes del Aire ("King of the air") tournament.
-Some sources list a "Stuka Jr." wrestling in the 1990s, which is believed to be a wrestler generally known as "Stuka II", who occasionally was billed as "Stuka Jr."

 Personal life

 Stuka Jr. was born on July 17, 1974, in the Lagunero town of Gómez Palacio, Durango in Mexico.
-His father was a professional wrestler known under the ring name Oso García (Bear García).
+His father was a luchador known under the ring name Oso García ("Bear García").
 His 15-year older brother Joel García had already made his professional wrestling debut by the time Stuka Jr. was born, using the name "Stuka".
 His other brothers followed in his footsteps, working under the ring names "Oso Negro" ("Black Bear") and Dandy García.